umaranis/svelte-lexical/docs/development-notes.md

 E2E testing is set up for playground package using playwright

-Currently, 42 tests are passing.
+Currently, 64 tests are passing.

+### Running in VSCode
+Run from VSCode `Testing` pane or click the play button in source code files.

-### Running locally
+### Running locally from CLI

 - Start the playground demo
   - <code>pnpm -C demos/playground dev</code>